Understanding the Importance of Vaccination During Pregnancy

 Pregnancy comes with a lot of responsibilities.
 It could become overwhelming to track your prenatal care.
 Amidst all this, expecting women forget to get vaccinated during pregnancy.
 The fact is, most women don’t even know that they need these vaccines.
 Or those who do, believe it could harm the baby.
 We are here to bust that myth.
 Vaccination during pregnancy is not only safe but also recommended to prevent any unwanted infections.
 In this article, we will talk about all the vaccinations required during pregnancy and when you should get them.

-What is Vaccination in Pregnancy?
+What is Vaccination in Pregnancy

 During pregnancy, vaccination is mainly done to prevent any infections that the mother or the foetus may contract.
 This is to ensure a healthy and safe pregnancy for you and to ensure good development for your baby.